 If you have been harassed in the workplace, your first step should be to attempt an internal resolution.
 If you work for a large company, you should report any harassment to your company’s human resources department.
 Often, human resources personnel have specific procedures in place to investigate and resolve incidents of sexual harassment at work.
 If you work for a smaller business (employing between 15 and 25 people) that does not have a dedicated HR department, discuss the matter with your immediate supervisor or someone with authority within the organization.

 In either case, if your supervisor is the one harassing you, always report the incident to a higher authority, if possible.
-If you are concerned that reporting harassment in the workplace may negatively affect your employment or result in your termination, you should know that such adverse actions can serve as the basis for a legal retaliation claim.
+If you are concerned that reporting sexual harassment in the workplace may negatively affect your employment or result in your termination, you should know that such adverse actions can serve as the basis for a legal retaliation claim.
 If after working through your company’s internal harassment resolution process to no avail, you should contact an experienced employment law attorney.